Professional Career Ready Placement

 Is there a business or an organisation which you’d like to work for in the future?
 If so, you can reach out to them and ask if they are interested in hosting you as a placement student.

-This option allows you to tailor your placement to fit your career plans and interests.
+This option allows you to tailor your placement to fit your personal career plans and interests.
 It’s a good idea to start a few months prior to your targeted placement start date, and you’re welcome to run your ideas past the HASS3010 course coordinator.
-Also, keep in mind that you’re not confined to our local area.
-Depending on your circumstances, undertaking a placement in Sydney, the Central Coast or the Upper Hunter is entirely possible.
-If you’re an Online student, you could try to find a placement closer to where you live or complete a virtual placement.
-Sydney, the Central Coast or the Upper Hunter is entirely possible.
-You could also try to find a placement closer to where you live or complete a virtual placement.
+Also, keep in mind that you’re not confined to our local area, you can try to find a placement close to where you live or complete a virtual placement.
+Depending on your circumstances, undertaking a placement in Sydney, the Central Coast or the Upper Hunter or even further away are all possible options.
+You can also use your current workplace as placement provider if the work you do is relevant to your area of study.

-Once you’ve found your placement host, you must enrol in the course to gain access to our online placement system SONIA, where you need to complete the Placement Registration Form to get your placement approved.
+Once you’ve secured your placement host, you must enrol in the course to gain access to the course canvas site and the universities' online professional placement portal.
+You need to get your placement registered and approved before you can start placement.

 More information will be available in the Course Outline and on Canvas.
 If you need assistance developing your application documents visit UON’s Career Service page.